| Trails & Ski - Snowshoe Centers

 Ski lessons: No

-Other winter activities: Snowshoeing, walking on plowed trails
+Other winter activities: Snowshoeing, walking on plowed

 Facilities: Visitor center